Shopping for microphone stands, but not quite sure what you’re looking for?

 Our Favorite Mid-Range Microphone Stands ($50-$100)

-Moving up in price range, we’re going now cover a class of mic stands that is more appropriate for the serious amateur, or entry-level pro.
+Moving up in price range, we’re now going to cover a class of mic stands that is more appropriate for the serious amateur, or entry-level pro.

 For these types, who use their gear at least on a weekly basis, it makes sense to invest a bit more for some added security, durability, and functionality.